0115 964 7740 - law@curtisparkinson.com

-Mrs Hall’s Will stated that two-thirds of her £280,000 estate, including her bungalow worth £200,000, should be left to her daughter, Janette Epton, and one third to her granddaughter, Lisa Epton.
+A recent Telegraph article reported a case where Raymond Brader successfully claimed against Norma Hall’s estate.
+Hall’s Will left two-thirds of her £280,000 estate (including her £200,000 bungalow) to her daughter, Janette Epton, and one-third to her granddaughter, Lisa Epton.

-Making a claim in Birmingham County Court earlier this month, for reasonable financial provision under the Inheritance (Provision for Family and Dependants) Act 1975, Mr Brader was able to win the right to live in Mrs Halls property without paying the rent.
-The intended beneficiaries will still inherit the estate after Mr Brader’s death, but, according to the family, they were ordered to pay 75% of Mr Brader’s legal costs (in the region of £80,000) as well as their own.
+Brader, claiming “reasonable financial provision” under the Inheritance (Provision for Family and Dependants) Act 1975, won the right to live in Hall’s bungalow rent-free.
+While the Eptons will inherit the estate after Brader’s death, they were reportedly ordered to pay 75% of his legal costs (around £80,000) in addition to their own.

-This case perfectly highlights the importance of keeping a robust and up-to-date Will to ensure that it reflects your changing circumstances and wishes.
-It is reasonable to assume that Mrs Hall would have wanted Mr Brader to remain in the home they lived in together, but also for her daughter and granddaughter to benefit immediately as well.
-This provision not being included in the Will led to this dispute.
-Something that could have been avoided.
+This case perfectly illustrates the importance of a robust and up-to-date will that reflects your current circumstances and wishes.
+Hall likely intended for Brader to remain in their shared home and for her daughter and granddaughter to benefit immediately.
+This missing provision in her Will led to the dispute—a situation that could have been avoided.

 Challenging a Will